apollo

 How to manage the interaction:

-Co-administration of Dilabron GT Syrup 100 ml and Disopyramide can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any symptoms like sudden dizziness, lightheadedness, fainting, shortness of breath, heart palpitations, diarrhea, or vomiting, contact your doctor immediately.
-Do not discontinue any medications without first consulting your doctor.
+Taking Gatifloxacin and Dilabron GT Syrup 100 ml together can possibly result in an interaction, it can be taken if your doctor has advised it.
+However, if you experience sudden dizziness, lightheadedness, fainting, shortness of breath, chest pain or tightness, rapid heartbeat, or memory loss, contact a doctor immediately.
+Do not discontinue any medications without consulting a doctor.

 Drug-Food Interactions